 Howard Levy is the author of CavanKerry’s first book, A Day This Lit (2000), as well as Spooky Action at a Distance (2014).
 His work has appeared in Poetry, Threepenny Review, and The Gettysburg Review.
 He has served as a faculty member of the Frost Place Poetry Festival and currently lives in New York.

-The Snow’s Wife, forthcoming from CavanKerry November 2020, is Frannie Lindsay’s sixth volume.
+The Snow’s Wife, released by CavanKerry in November 2020, is Frannie Lindsay’s sixth volume.
 Her others are If Mercy (The WordWorks, 2016); Our Vanishing (Red Hen, 2012); Mayweed (The WordWorks, 2010); Lamb, (Perugia, 2006);and Where She Always Was (Utah State University, 2004).
 Her honors include the Benjamin Saltman Award; the Washington Prize; the May Swenson Award; and The Missouri Review Prize, and fellowships from the National Endowment for the Arts and the Massachusetts Cultural Council.
 Lindsay’s work appears in the Atlantic Monthly, The American Poetry Review, The Yale Review, Field, Plume, and Best American Poetry.
 She is a classical pianist and teaches workshops on grief and trauma.

 Christopher Matthews was born in Donegal, Ireland and grew up and was educated between that country and England.
 He took his bachelor’s degree at the University of Ulster and obtained a PH.D from the University of Durham: its subject was Ezra Pound.
 His poems have appeared in The American Scholar, Crazyhorse, The Dublin Review and other journals.
 He currently teaches literature to undergraduates in Lugano, Switzerland.
 Eyelevel: Fifty Histories released with CavanKerry Press in 2003.